tel dan cultic center

-Set next to a beautiful stream, one of the main tributaries of the Jordan River, Tel Dan was a major city in Canaanite in Israelite times.
+Set next to the Dan Stream, one of the main tributaries of the Jordan River, Tel Dan was a major city in Canaanite during Israeli times.
 Excavations at the site yielded significant remains, including the oldest complete arch in the world.
-Today, Tel Dan is a national park, offering scenic hikes that combine archaeology in a lush green nature reserve.
+Today, Tel Dan is a national park offering scenic hikes that combine archaeology in a lush green nature reserve.

 History of Tel Dan

 Dan is first mentioned in the book of Genesis as a Canaanite city that abducted Lot.
-Eager to free his cousin, Abraham chases the Canaanites to Dan, and returns with Lot and his property (Genesis 14).
-Later, the city changed its name to “Leshem” or “Layish”, yet the tribe of Dan settled in it and reverted its name to Dan (Joshua 19; Judges 18).
-After the death of King Solomon his former high official, Jeroboam, crowned himself in the north, and formed a cultic high place in Dan (1 Kings 12).
-Later, the city was targeted several times by the Arameans, but its final destruction is attributed to the Assyrians.
-Its cultic center was still active in the Hellenistic period, but gradually the neighboring city of Banias (Caesarea-Philippi) took over as a regional and religious center.
+Eager to free his cousin, Abraham chases the Canaanites to Dan and returns with Lot and his property (Genesis 14).
+Later, the city changed its name to “Leshem” or “Layish,” yet the tribe of Dan settled in it and reverted its name to Dan (Joshua 19; Judges 18).
+After the death of King Solomon, his former high official, Jeroboam, crowned himself in the north and formed a cultic high place in Dan (1 Kings 12).
+Later, the Arameans targeted the city several times, but its final destruction was attributed to the Assyrians.
+Its cultic center was still active in the Hellenistic period, but gradually, the neighboring town of Banias (Caesarea-Philippi) became a regional and religious center.

 Tel Dan Exposed

-Dan’s location was preserved through its Arabic name ‘Tel el-Qadi’ (‘Mound of the Judge’).
-It was excavated for 25 years, until 1999, by an expedition led by Avraham Biran.
+Dan’s location was preserved through its Arabic name, ‘Tel el-Qadi’ (‘Mound of the Judge’).
+A HUC expedition led by archaeologist Avraham Biran excavated the site for 25 years until 1999.
 Although they excavated only 2 acres (about 4% of the site), they made some of the most significant archaeological discoveries from biblical times:

-Tel Dan Cultic center – Uncovered in the mound’s northern end, the Israelite-era religious center of Dan was comprised of a big altar and rooms around it, some with the altar’s utensils found in them.
-A Greek-Aramaic bilingual inscription to the ‘God of Dan’ found nearby, indicates the site remained sacred also in the Hellenistic period.
+Uncovered in the mound’s northern end, the Israelite-era religious center of Dan comprises a big altar and rooms around it, some with the altar’s utensils found in them.
+A Greek-Aramaic bilingual inscription to the ‘God of Dan’ found nearby indicates the site remained sacred in the Hellenistic period.

 tel-dan-syrian-tractorA burnt Syrian tractor next to the Israelite-era cultic complex is a reminder of Israel’s “Water Wars” in the 1960s.
-From Tel Dan Israeli tanks targeted Syrian tractors who were forming a water channel.
-The Syrians attempted to redirect the Jordan River’s flow into Syria and Jordan, depriving Israel of its precious fresh water.
-After several military clashes, in which Israel managed to hit Syrian machinery even 7 miles away, the Syrian aborted the vicious project.
+From Tel Dan, Israeli tanks targeted Syrian tractors attempting to form a water channel.
+The Syrians plotted to redirect the Jordan River’s flow into Syria and Jordan, depriving Israel of its precious fresh water.
+After several military clashes, in which Israel managed to hit Syrian machinery even 7 miles away, the Syrians aborted the vicious project.

 Touring Tel Dan

 tel-dan-whorshipTel Dan is a national park and a nature reserve, popular among tourists and locals alike.
-Touring the site begins with a scenic hike along the Dan stream through lush green vegetation.
+Start with a scenic hike along the Dan stream through lush green vegetation.
 It is followed by ascending to the mound, where shallow wading pools are a sure hit among kids.
 The ancient cultic center is at the northern edge of the site.
 A metal frame illustrates the original size of the biblical Israelite altar.
 Next to it are IDF trenches and a burnt Syrian tank, a stark reminder of the Israeli “water wars” in the 1960s.
-A leisure walk among rows of eucalyptus trees leads to the Canaanite-era “Abraham’s Gate”.
-It is followed by the city gate complex from the Israelite period.
+Continuing among eucalyptus tree rows leads to the Canaanite-era “Abraham’s Gate.”
+Conclude the tour at the city gate complex from the Israelite period.
 Nature lovers can combine the tour of Tel Dan with a visit to the Beit-Usishkin nature museum in the nearby kibbutz Dan.

 A tour of Tel Dan can be combined with a day tour in the north.